 Year-end Tax Planning Letter

-With year-end approaching, now is the time to take steps to cut your 2018 tax bill.
-Here are some relatively foolproof year-end tax planning strategies from your Blue Springs tax preparation office to consider, taking into account changes included in the Tax Cuts and Jobs Act (TCJA).
+some relatively foolproof year-end tax planning strategies from your Blue Springs tax preparation office to consider, taking

 Year-end Planning Moves for Individuals